 For the purpose of fair value disclosures, the Company has determined classes of assets and liabilities on the basis of the nature, characteristics and risks of the asset or liability and the level of the fair value hierarchy, as explained above.

 This note summarises accounting policy for fair value.
-Other fair value related disclosures are given in the relevant notes profile.
+Other fair value related disclosures are REG.
+NO. 1917/en in the relevant notes